mincrmatt12/nelson-pdf-downloader/README.md

 A: Make sure the "tree index" is set to which position in the nelson viewer the pdfs are, in the picture above it would be 1 -- counting from zero the PDFs appear under the 2nd item in the first list.
 If you're getting this error, you can probably solve it by passing `--tree-index 0` to the downloader.

+Q: I get a `KeyError` when attempting to download an eBook.

+A: The tool is only compatible with books that are distributed as PDFs in the nelson UI.
+Specifically, when you "open" the book there should be an interface similar to the pictures above which let you select per-chapter-section PDFs.
+For more information see issue #2.

 ## API reverse engineering information

 Appears to have two main files, `https://www.mynelson.com/mynelson/service/explorer/getexplorerinterface.json` and `https://www.mynelson.com/mynelson/service/productdetail/links.json`.